 NOTE: This guide is based on Windows 10 May 2021 Update, the most recent version of Windows 10 when this tutorial was created.

 Before installing Windows 10, read the Windows 10 Specifications on Microsoft's website and review its system requirements.
 Windows 10 demands at least the following:

 - Processor or System on a Chip (SoC): 1 GHz or faster, compatible with Windows 10

-- RAM: 1 GB for the 32-bit version or 2 GB for the 64-bit one
+- RAM: minimum 1 gigabyte (GB) for the 32-bit version or 2 GB for the 64-bit version

 - Graphics card: Microsoft DirectX 9 compatible graphics card

 - A display with a minimum resolution of 800 x 600 pixels

 Before you start, you should have the Windows 10 product key, even though you can install it without one.
 However, you cannot fully use Windows 10 until you activate it and provide the product key.
 We recommend using a working internet connection and a Microsoft account.

 If you need the ISO setup image file for Windows 10, read Windows 10 Media Creation Tool: Create a setup USB stick or ISO.
 We also recommend a third-party tool that you can use to download any edition of Windows 10: Download ISO files with Windows 10 and Office (all versions).